ApprenticeAI/frapy/docs/topics/exporters.rst

 Built-in Item Exporters reference
 =================================

-Here is a list of the Item Exporters bundled with Scrapy.
+Here is a list of the Item Exporters bundled with Frapy.
 Some of them contain output examples, which assume you're exporting these two items:

 .. skip: next